connected-world-services/cws-shelf-upload/README.md

 cws-shelf-upload
 ================

 [Shelf] is a generic API and making something generic means that it can be complicated to work with.
-This tool is aimed at norrowing down how Shelf is used specifically for Connected World Services.
+This tool is aimed at narrowing down how Shelf is used specifically for Connected World Services.

 [![npm version][npm-badge]][npm-link]